cloudxabide/kubernerdes.bak/README.md

 This is the chronicles of deploying Kubernetes (EKS Anywhere) in my HomeLab: The Kubernerdes lab.

+**Goal:**
-**Goal:**  to create my own EKS Anywhere environment using bare metal (Intel NUCs) starting with a USB stick with install media (Ubuntu Server 22.04 - though I am considering Ubuntu Desktop now that I have been "using their ecosystem" for a while) and an Internet connection.
+Create my own EKS Anywhere environment using bare metal (Intel NUCs) starting with a USB stick with install media (Ubuntu Server 22.04 - though I am considering Ubuntu Desktop now that I have been "using their ecosystem" for a while) and an Internet connection.
 I want this environment to be completely independent of everything else in my lab.

+**Status:**
-**Status:**  Work in Progress.
-But, it's all there in the AWS Docs - an afternoon and you'll be far enough along to roll out a K8s cluster.
+Work in Progress.
+But, everything you need is in the [AWS Docs](https://anywhere.eks.amazonaws.com/docs/) - dedicate an afternoon and you'll be far enough along to roll out a K8s cluster.
 Also - I am likely going through several iterations of how to name my files appropriately - like incuding K8s version, or node count in the file name.
 I anticiapte that there will be some refactoring occurring - mostly regarding where different steps/tasks are, and the filenames where the tasks are documented.

 **Prologue:**
 This project has been created to be a [network enclave](https://en.wikipedia.org/wiki/Network_enclave) - meaning, it should be able to "stand alone" and function.
 That carries some assumptions:

 * DNS - I have created a standalone domain "kubernerdes.lab" which